-Regardless of the industry, you are in, it's no doubt that customers are the most vital part of the business.
-Their needs and wants impacts every aspect of the business.
-Most importantly, without them, the business would not progress.
+Regardless of the industry, you are in, it’s no doubt that customers are the most vital part of the business.
+Their needs and wants impact every aspect of the business, but most importantly, without them, the business would not progress.

 But what is the most important attribute of a good customer experience for customers?
-According to a study, it is a fast response time.
+According to a joint ,study by SAP Hybris (SAP) and the CMO Council, it’s fast response time.

 Customers want to feel valued and know their concerns are appreciated.
-If your business has poor response time, especially if done consistently, it will definitely leave a bad impression on them or results in loss of customers and revenue.
-The key to having loyal customers is to provide them with efficient service by a reasonable time frame.
+If the business has poor response time, especially if done consistently, it will definitely leave a bad impression on them or will result in a loss of customers and revenue.
+The key to having loyal customers is to provide them with efficient service within a reasonable time frame.

 2. Cost of Customer Acquisition

 Cost of Customer Acquisition (CAC) is one of the crucial business metrics used.
 It helps to determine the approximate cost of acquiring a new customer.
-To know the CAC it is calculated by the Cost of Sales and Marketing (advertising costs, employee salaries, creative costs, etc.) divided by the number of new customers acquired.
+The Cost of Customer Acquisition is calculated by the Cost of Sales and Marketing (advertising costs, employee salaries, creative costs, etc.) divided by the number of new customers acquired.

 Customer Acquisition Formula: